What is Notion?

 ]

-},"sorts": [{"property": "Due", "direction": "ascending"}],
+"sorts": [{"property": "Due", "direction": "ascending"}],

 }

-= requests.post(base_url, json=payload, headers=headers)
+response = requests.post(base_url, json=payload, headers=headers)

-response = response.json()
+data = response.json()

-= data["results"]
+results = data["results"]

-results while data["has_more"]:
+while data["has_more"]:

-= {"page_size": page_size, "start_cursor": data["next_cursor"]}
+payload = {"page_size": page_size, "start_cursor": data["next_cursor"]}

-payload = requests.post(base_url, json=payload, headers=headers)
+response = requests.post(base_url, json=payload, headers=headers)

-response = response.json()
+data = response.json()

 # ittorate through the database